chromium/chromium/docs/security/lookalikes/lookalike-domains.md

    instance, in our example, you would upload the files at both `https://example.com/.well-known/assetlinks.json` and `https://example.net/.well-known/assetlinks.json`.
-4. Fill out a self-verification [request](https://forms.gle/DsoM64EmSZ5H4bNd8).
+4. **Fill out an automated verification [request](https://forms.gle/DsoM64EmSZ5H4bNd8)**.

-Once you submit the request, please allow a few days for all warnings to stop.
+Once you submit the [request](https://forms.gle/DsoM64EmSZ5H4bNd8), please allow a few days for all warnings to stop.
 If verification fails, you should be notified via email within a few hours.
 If you don't get an email indicating verification failure and your sites still show a warning after a week, please submit a manual review using the process below.

 Important notes:
+ * You only need to submit the verification request form once with a single domain.
+All other domains are discovered automatically, since you should have listed them in the first domain's `assetlinks.json` file.
  * You must keep the `assetlinks.json` file in place so long as you wish to suppress the warnings.
 If you remove either file, Chrome may resume showing warnings.